 FRA Investigations of Railroad Accidents

-The FRA Office of Safety Accidents Analysis Branch continuously monitors the occurrence of train accidents and incidents 24 hours a day, seven days a week, 365 days a year.
+The Accident Analysis Branch continuously monitors the occurrence of train accidents and incidents 24 hours a day, 7 days a week, 365 days a year.
 FRA field personnel are routinely dispatched to the scene of serious train accidents in order to determine their cause, or whether a formal investigation is warranted.

 Most accidents assigned for investigation fall into one of the following categories: